 background preloader

-Link Building for SEO: The Definitive Guide
+Link Building: The Definitive Guide

-Link Building for SEO: The Definitive Guide
+Link Building: The Definitive Guide

 Find Their Email Address Now that you’ve found a Likely Linker, it’s time to dig for their email address.
 Pro Tip: Use a site’s contact form only as a last resort.
+It’s a black hole.
 Here’s how: Use Hunter.io Hunter.io is perfect for reaching out to small sites and one-person blogs.
 Simply enter a site into the tool… …and it’ll show you all of the email addresses associated with that domain: But what if you want to reach out to a massive site?
 That’s why, in those cases, I recommend VoilaNorbert.
 VoilaNorbert Instead of popping in a URL, with VoilaNorbert.com you enter a person’s name and the domain they work at.
 That way you’re reaching out to the person that can actually add your link to their page.
 And it’ll show you that specific person’s email address.

 How to Rank #1 in Google And Boost Organic Traffic by 963% Today you’re going to see one of my favorite SEO strategies in action: The Guestographic Method.
 First, I’ll show you how Perrin used this technique to boost his organic search engine traffic by 963%.
 Then you’ll see how David used the same strategy to rank #1 for the keyword “internships”.
 Let’s dive right in.
 Free Checklist: Download a free checklist that shows you exactly how to use the strategy from this post (step-by-step).
 The Guestographic Method: An SEO Strategy That Gets Results Guestographics work for one simple reason: They make your content MUCH easier to share.
 I published a post last year that outlines the entire process: How to Get Backlinks With Guestographics.
 So if you haven’t read that post, go check it out.
 In that post I reveal how The Guestographic Method increased my organic traffic by more than 175%: And Guestographics are one reason that Backlinko ranks #2 for the keyword, “on page SEO”: Does this sound like an SEO strategy you’d like to try?
 Keep reading… Perrin Carrell Now: